okviz/okviz.github.io/_mydocs/www/contributing/review-guidelines/index.md

    Provide a free-form discussion of the specific features that make the visual unique.
 Highlight any standout functionality or customization options that set it apart.

-4. **Performance**
+4. **Design and Performance**

-   Evaluate the visual’s performance in terms of speed, responsiveness, and stability.
-See the performance section in the [Rating System](rating-system.md#design) for more details.
+   Evaluate the visual’s design, including its appearance, usability, and how seamlessly it integrates into Power BI.
+Also, evaluate the visual’s performance in terms of speed, responsiveness, and stability.
+See the performance section in the [Rating System](rating-system.md#design) for more details on how to evaluate performance.

+6. **Pros and Cons**

+   Provide a balanced list of the visual’s **strengths and weaknesses**.
+Avoid generic statements and instead focus on specific features or aspects that set the visual apart or could be improved.
+The format should be a table with two columns: *Pros* and *Cons*.
+Do not include more than 5 items in each column.

 5. **Final Consideration**

    Summarize the overall performance of the visual.
 Discuss the rating (see below) and provide a detailed explanation of why the visual received that score based on its features and usability.

-6. **Pros and Cons**

-   A "Pros and Cons" section is automatically generated based on your rating (see below), so **do not include it in the content.**

 ## Rating